Kizuyo/SylhShrinkerCartPlus/README.md

 - ✅ **Restoration**: once an object leaves the cart, it gradually returns to its original size.
 - ✅ **Configuration**: You can change multiple things !

-## 💡 Bonus Features
-- ✅ **MaxSpawnableEnemyOrb**: You can define a new maximum number of spawnable Enemy Valuables (orbs), especially useful when combined with the shrinking mechanics

 Enjoy smoother carts and cleaner gameplay.
 No more massive furniture bouncing out like a possessed fridge. 😉

 # ChangeLog
-### v0.0.8
-- 🎯 Added the ability to configure the **maximum number of Enemy Valuable** drops, allowing more loot to spawn when enemies are defeated — especially useful when shrinking them!

 ## v0.0.7
 - 🚀 Added a configuration menu to customize mod settings and fine-tune your experience.